-The student must attain an 85% on each Internship item checklist with a total completion rate of 95% on each Internship checklist, a 77% on the Student Clinical Evaluation of Psychomotor and Affective Abilities Form, and a 77% in the course to successfully pass the Internship.
+The student must complete with minimum competency as outlined on the Internship Checklist form, all Internship Checklist items, a 70% or higher on the Student Final Clinical Evaluation, and a 70% in the course to successfully pass the Internship.
 An interim grade may not reflect the final grade.

-Note: The student may attain a course grade of 77%, but if the Student Clinical Evaluation of Psychomotor and Affective Abilities Form reflects a grade less than 77%, the student does not pass the internship and the overall grade will be recorded as a 76%.
+Note: The student may attain a course grade of 70%, but if the Student Final Clinical Evaluation reflects a grade less than 70% OR the Internship Checklist for each rotation within that Internship is not completed to minimum competency, the student does not pass the internship and the overall grade will be recorded as a 69%.